lidofinance/docs/docs/contracts/node-operators-registry.md

 | `_indexFrom` | `uint256` | the first index (inclusive) of the NO to invalidate keys for |
 | `_indexTo`   | `uint256` | The last index (inclusive) of the NO to invalidate keys for  |

 ### clearNodeOperatorPenalty()

 Clears penalty state for the NO if it is suitable for clearing.
-The penalty state is switched automatically upon oracle report if the conditions are met (e. g. if penalty delay expired), but this function allows it to happen quicker.
+The penalty state is switched automatically upon oracle report if the conditions are met (e.g., if penalty delay expired), but this function allows it to happen quicker.
 Can be called by anyone.

 ```sol